bcambel/pythonarticles/articles/python_github_integration.md

 # Integration with GitHub

+Building [PythonHackers.com](http://pythonhackers.com) series next post is about integration with Github for registration/login purposes.
+In the first part, we have setup the most basic things for our development.
+It's now time to start integrations.
+[PythonHackers Github Repository](https://github.com/pythonhackers/pythonhackers) contains all the code that is described here ands served at [stg.pythonhackers.com](http://stg.pythonhackers.com)

+Let's start with basic settings.
 Go to [GitHub Application Section](https://github.com/settings/applications/new) to create a new application.
 This will require to write down;

 - Application Name
 - HomePage URL